 An appendicolith is a calcified deposit within the appendix.
 They are present in a large number of children with acute appendicitis and may be an incidental finding on an abdominal radiograph or CT.
-Incidence may be increased amongst patients with a retrocaecal appendix.
+Incidence may be increased among patients with a retrocaecal appendix.

 The appendix can be affected by numerous inflammatory, infectious and neoplastic conditions: